Ex-detainee of Australia’s offshore detention centre shares fears over UK Rwanda plan

 Ex-detainee of Australia’s offshore refugee detention centre shares fears over UK Rwanda plan

-As the UK Home Office tries to get its Rwanda policy off the ground, an ex-detainee of Nauru island tells Holly Bancroft about her concerns
+As the UK Home Office tries to get its Rwanda policy off the ground, a refugee who was held for six years on Nauru island tells Holly Bancroft about her concerns

-When Ellie Shakiba arrived on Nauru island - a 21 square kilometre patch of rock in the pacific ocean - she thought she wouldn’t be there for long.
+When Ellie Shakiba arrived on Nauru island, a 21km-square patch of rock in the Pacific Ocean, she thought she wouldn’t be there for long.

 She had survived a perilous journey from Iran, through Indonesia, into the hands of people smugglers and across the Indian Ocean.

 Her head full of warm expectations about the Western world, she had hoped that Australia would house her as a refugee.
-Instead she was shipped to a detention centre 2,800 miles away.
+Instead, she was shipped to a detention centre 2,800 miles away.

-Looking around, there was very little except a collection of nylon tents covered inside and out with carcinogenic Cadium-laced dust - a hang up from when 80 percent of the island nation had been destroyed by phosphate mining.
+Looking around, there was very little except a collection of nylon tents covered inside and out with carcinogenic cadmium-laced dust – a legacy from when 80 per cent of the island nation had been destroyed by phosphate mining.
 She would be there for six years.

 “It was built to make an example of us,” she told The Independent.
 “To say, this is what will happen to asylum seekers who come to Australia by boat.”